-I like slicing it into half-inch strips, similar to the size of most egg noodles.
-This way, they cook quickly, and you can twirl both the noodles and the veggies in one big bite!
+Next, I like slicing it into half-inch strips, similar to the size of most egg noodles.
+This way, they cook quickly, and you can twirl both the pasta and the veggies in one big bite!

 What is the difference between Kluski noodles and egg noodles?

-They entail similar procedures, except Kluski needs more eggs.
+They are very similar, except Kluski pasta is made with more eggs.
 So, for traditional egg noodles, you usually need 2-3 eggs for 2 cups of flour.
 To make Kluski, you need 4-5 eggs for every 2 cups of flour.

-First, cool down the entire dish first before transferring it to a well-sealed container.
+- Refrigerate: First, cool down the entire dish.
+After that, transfer fried cabbage and noodles to a well-sealed container.
 Keep it in the refrigerator, and consume within 3 to 4 days or earlier for best texture and taste.

-Sure!
-Again, make sure the entire dish is completely cool first.
-Then, place in a freezer-friendly baggie or container.
-Store for up to 3 months.
-To reheat, microwave until piping hot.
+- Freeze: Again, make sure the entire dish is completely cool.
+Then, transfer the cabbage noodles to a freezer bag or freezer-safe airtight container.
+After that, freeze for up to 3 months.

 More Cabbage Recipes:

-- Undercook the pasta by a minute or two, so it doesn’t go soggy when you continue cooking it with the veggies.
+- Make sure to undercook the pasta by a minute or two.
+Otherwise, it will get soggy when you continue to cook it with the veggies.

 - Slice the veggies thinly so they cook quicker.